Cookiebyted/EtherMessage/README.md

 # EtherMessage 💬
 A decentralised web3 app that allows users to publicly send messages through the Ethereum blockchain.
-Smart Contract is deployed on the Rinkeby Testnet.
+<br/>Smart Contract is deployed on the Rinkeby Testnet.
+<br/>Built with the help of buildspace.so

+# Technology
 Technology used: React, JS, CSS, Solidity.

-Built with the help of buildspace.so

 # Deployment
 Deployed at https://waveportal-starter-project.matthewyoung18.repl.co/